telerik/kendo-ui-core/docs/aspnet-mvc/helpers/combobox/overview.md

 ---
 title: Overview
-page_title: How to use ComboBox HtmlHelper extension | Kendo UI documentation
+page_title: Overview | Kendo UI ComboBox HtmlHelper
-description: User Guide for server-side wrapper for Kendo UI ComboBox for ASP.NET MVC widget.
+description: "Get started with the server-side wrapper for the Kendo UI ComboBox widget for ASP.NET MVC."
+slug: overview_combobox_aspnetmvc
+position: 1
 ---

-# ComboBox
+# ComboBox HtmlHelper Overview

 The ComboBox HtmlHelper extension is a server-side wrapper for the [Kendo UI ComboBox](/api/javascript/ui/combobox) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind a Kendo ComboBox for ASP.NET MVC:
+There are two ways to bind a Kendo UI ComboBox for ASP.NET MVC:

-*   **server** - the data will be serialized to the client.
-No Ajax requests will be made.
+* `server`&mdash;The data is serialized to the client.
+No Ajax requests are made.
-*   **ajax** - the combobox will make ajax request to get the data.
+* `ajax`&mdash;The ComboBox makes Ajax requests to get the data.

-### Configure ComboBox for Server Binding
+### Server Binding

-Here is how to configure the Kendo ComboBox for server binding to the Northwind Products table using Linq to SQL:
+Below are listed the steps for you to follow when configuring the Kendo UI ComboBox for server binding to the Northwind **Products** table using Linq to SQL.

-1. Make sure you have followed all the steps from the [Introduction](/aspnet-mvc/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).

-2. Create a new action method and pass the Products table as the model:
+**Step 2** Create a new action method and pass the **Products** table as the model.

+###### Example

         public ActionResult Index()
         {